Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

         .../azure-sdk-for-python>SET PYLINTRC="./pylintrc"
         .../azure-sdk-for-python>pylint ./sdk/eventgrid/azure-eventgrid

-    Note that you may see different errors if running a different [version of pylint](https://github.com/Azure/azure-sdk-for-python/blob/fdf7c49ea760b1e1698ebbbac48794e8382d8de5/eng/tox/tox.ini#L90) than the one in CI.
+    Note that you may see different errors if running a different [version of pylint or azure-pylint-guidelines-checker](https://github.com/Azure/azure-sdk-for-python/blob/fdf7c49ea760b1e1698ebbbac48794e8382d8de5/eng/tox/tox.ini#L90) than the one in CI.

 # Ignoring Pylint Checkers